 Field-hunting tip

-Look in kimberlite country — that is the host setting where yimengite typically forms.
+Look in kimberlite country, the host setting where yimengite typically forms.
 If you start seeing diamond, pyrope, chromite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, hexagonal plates habit, so train your eye for that shape before scanning the outcrop.